Planning a visit

 Activities available at your school or venue:

-- A careers talk or demonstration from a STEM Ambassador tailored to suit your needs
+- A careers talk, demonstration or general activity support from a STEM Ambassador, tailored to suit your needs

-Education rates and activities are available weekdays during Hampshire schools' term-time, 10am to 4pm.
-Advance booking essential due to limited capacity per day.
+Education rates and activities are available to advanced-booked groups on weekdays during Hampshire schools' term-time, 10am to 4pm.

-Payment - An invoice to the visiting party will be sent after the visit.
+Payment - an invoice will be sent after the visit.
 If it is more convenient to bring payment on the day, please do so.
-Should you require anything to be charged to the school, for instance items from the shop, costs can be added to your invoice.
+Should you require any additional items to be charged to the school, for instance items from the shop, such costs can be added to your invoice.